This article may contain compensated links. Please read disclaimer for more info.

 Ile d’If is a small island south of France, part of the Frioul Archipelago.
 Located off Marseille’s coast, this island fortress-prison became world-famous thanks to the novel Le Comte de Monte-Cristo by Alexandre Dumas.
 Here, the hero Edmond Dantès was imprisoned for 14 years.

 The island is occupied by the Château d’If, built by King François I in 1524.
 During its 400 years of activity, the imposing Château d’If was used primarily as a state prison.
 On the ground floor, the cells only allowed a life expectancy of 9 months due to imprisonment’s deplorable conditions.
 Upstairs, more spacious cells were reserved for wealthy or prestigious prisoners.

 Until 1950, Ile d’If was inhabited by the lighthouse’s guardian and his family.
-Today, this small island in France is a tourist sight very easy to visit on a day trip from Marseille.
+Today, this small island in France is a tourist sight and one of the most popular day trips from Marseille.
 Numerous shuttle boats link Marseille’s Old Port to Ile d’If hourly, and the guided visit of the island and the château is fascinating.
 Finally, enjoy one of the best views of Marseille from the summit of the fortress.

 3. Iles d’Hyères

 The Iles d’Hyères, also known as the Golden Islands, is an archipelago of three main islands: Porquerolles, Port-Cros, and Le Levant.
 These French Mediterranean islands are off the city of Hyères at the extreme south of Provence in southern France.

 This vast territory is famous for its varied land, marine & submarine landscapes, and mild climate.
 The three main islands are different and unique, and they fit all the ideas of a holiday.